SURENDRAREDDY4386/fake-news-detection/README.md

 ## Overview
 This project detects whether a news article is real or fake using Machine Learning and Natural Language Processing (NLP).

-## Features
+## Key Features
-- Text preprocessing using NLP techniques
+- Preprocesses text using NLP techniques
-- TF-IDF vectorization
+- Converts text into numerical features using TF-IDF
-- Logistic Regression model
+- Uses Logistic Regression for classification
-- Real-time prediction using Streamlit
+- Provides real-time prediction through a Streamlit web app

-## Technologies Used
+## Tech Stack
 - Python
 - Pandas
 - Scikit-learn
 - Streamlit
 - Joblib

+## How It Works
+1. Input news text
+2. Text is cleaned and preprocessed
+3. TF-IDF converts text to vectors
+4. Model predicts whether news is fake or real

 ## How to Run